 Foods To Eat When You Start To Feel Hangry

 Nuts like almonds and walnuts are full of heart-healthy fats that are great for your brain too.
-They’re also filling and don’t really irritate
+They’re also filling and don’t really irritate the stomach.

 2. Lean Protein